benlevycmp/surround-it/README.md

 - Adding custom wrappers in the menu.
 - Enabling or disabling every configured wrapper.
 - Enable or disable the wrapping behavior.
+- Enable or disable all inserting or wrapping behavior.

 ---